Quafadas/millSite/site/docs/_docs/Challenges.md

 There is a simple version of this plugin, built right into mill itself.
 Just run `docJar`.
 However, it's slow.
 Like... suuuuuuuuper slow.

+And, no mdoc.
+And someimes I really like seeing the output next to the code.

 This plugin attempts something a bit odd, and splits the pipline into "API" (glacial) and "docs" (fast-ish. -ish.).
 The API is generated once, and cached (assuming it isn't changing on you).
 The docs are generated on every run and the two things combined in `siteGen`.

 In combination with mills caching, the turnaround times are... okay.
-In combination with VSCodes markdown preview, and https://browsersync.io we can get a (sluggish, but clickless - yeyz!) live preview.
+In combination with VSCodes markdown preview, and something like https://browsersync.io we can get a (sluggish, but clickless - yeyz!) live preview.

 Is this complexity worth it ?